webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

   }
 };
 ```

- T> This will result into a vendor chunk containing desired libraries provided in RegEx patter.
-A better understanding of chunks can be visualized by  [webpack-visualizer](https://chrisbateman.github.io/webpack-visualizer/).
+T> This will result in splitting `react` and `react-dom` into a separate chunk.
+If you're not sure what packages have been included in a chunk you may refer to [Bundle Analysis](/guides/code-splitting/#bundle-analysis) section for details.